-The elite minds of the game use them on a daily basis for talent evaluation and batter vs. pitcher matchups and vice versa.
-Those who bet baseball regularly are at a severe disadvantage if they don’t understand and utilize advanced statistics.
+The elite minds of the game, front offices and baseball managers, use them on a daily basis for talent evaluation and batter vs. pitcher matchups and vice versa.
+Those who bet baseball regularly are at a severe disadvantage if they don’t understand and utilize MLB betting stats.

 Best MLB Baseball Betting Sites 2018